Issue No: | 4 |

 Key findings

-- the child was not seen frequently enough by the professionals involved, or was not asked about their views and feelings
+- did not see the child frequently enough / child not asked about their views and feelings

-Ofsted also found that where SCR featured babies and young children, agencies failed to observe and record their observations of parents interacting with the child (and vice versa) and that practitioners often forgot the other children (siblings) within the family.
-[2011:9 -10]
+- with babies and young children, agencies failed to observe and record their observations of parents interacting with the child (and vice versa) and that practitioners often forgot the other children (siblings) within the family [Ofsted, 2011:p9 -10]

-Our local Serious Case Reviews and Multi-Agency Reviews show the same findings as national SCRs, in that as practitioners across all agencies; we failed to;
+Our local Child Safeguarding Practice Reviews and Rapid Reviews show the same findings as national child review research, in that as practitioners across all agencies; we failed to

 - speak to the child

-- involve children and young people in planning and reviews regarding their lives or
+- involve and engage children and young people in planning / reviews regarding their lives

-- to observe the wider picture of what a child’s home life/ relationship with parents is
+- fail to observe the wider picture of what a child’s home life (environment) / relationship with parents / carers + parents/carers partners and what this looks like

 Practice Guidance